nkbeast/reconk/README.md

   </a>
 </p>

-**Reconk** is a powerful, cross-platform desktop application that provides a graphical user interface for complex web reconnaissance workflows.
+**RECONK** is a powerful, cross-platform desktop application that provides a graphical user interface for complex web reconnaissance workflows.
 It automates and simplifies the process of intelligence gathering by orchestrating a suite of powerful command-line tools, presenting their output in a clean, real-time terminal view.

 Built for security researchers and penetration testers, Reconk streamlines everything from initial subdomain enumeration to in-depth vulnerability scanning.
 It manages workspaces, scopes, and scan outputs, allowing you to focus on analysis rather than manual tool chaining.